 The above contemporary Dutch concept of euthanasia is in history formed by the visions of Christianity and humanism.
 The Christian vision was dominant in the middle ages but since modern times humanism has become more important, because of which it has become in contemporary times the most dominant vision.
-The Christian thought can be understood as the ruling ethic paradigm of the middle ages.11 From René Descartes (1596-1650) onwards, who take man instead of God as first evidence, after which the problem of dualism of spirituality and materiality was solved by science by crossing out the spiritual pole,12 a modern materialistic ethic paradigm made its entrance; the ethic paradigm of humanism.
+The Christian thought can be understood as the ruling ethic paradigm of the middle ages.11 Onwards from René Descartes (1596-1650), who took man instead of God as first evidence, after which the problem of dualism of spirituality and materiality was solved by science by crossing out the spiritual pole,12 a modern materialistic ethic paradigm made its entry; the ethic paradigm of humanism.
 However in our contemporary times a new ethic paradigm has come to the fore, which in ages to come is considered to take over the dominance of humanism.

 The coming ethic paradigm for the new age is that of the new age thought.
-This new age thought is based on the secret wisdom teaching.13 This teaching unites the Christian and humanist assumptions by centralizing not God and not man but man as God.
+This new age thought is based upon the ageless wisdom.13 This teaching unites the Christian and humanist assumptions by centralizing not God and not man but man as God.
 The Christian differentiation of the spiritual God as ordainer and the material man as ordained and the humanist unity of the material man as both ordainer and ordained is in the new age thought united into a dualistic thought in which the spiritual man, or godly man, ordains the material man, or the animalistic man.